FuturaAI/nvflare-local-training-nb/README.md

 # NVFlare Local Training Notebooks

-This notebook provides an example implementation of a binary image classification system using PyTorch.
+These notebooks provide an example implementation of a binary image classification system using PyTorch.
 The code demonstrates how to structure a custom dataset loader and a CNN architecture, using chest X-ray classification (pneumonia/normal) as an example case.

 ## Available Notebooks
 - `local_training.ipynb`: Local development and training notebook